-A. All students leaving school prior to the end of the school day must sign out through the Attendance Office and gain approval from parent/guardian to utilize the school kiosk.
-Please know that leaving early constitutes an absence for the remaining day.
-The legally

-- acceptable reasons for an absence apply to missing class after signing out.
-The student is responsible for obtaining the missing classwork. - B. No student shall be sent from the campus during school hours to perform errands or act as a messenger except with the knowledge and approval of the Principal, and then only for necessary and urgent school business. - C. No student shall be permitted to leave school, for the remainder of the day prior to dismissal, in the custody of a person other than the student's parents/guardian unless that person has the verified authorization (written or verbal) of one of the parents/guardians. - D. Subject to the above restrictions, the Superintendent shall establish administrative procedures that set forth the criteria and provisions by which any eleventh- or twelfth-grade student may earn, or have revoked, off-campus privileges during the student's lunch period.
-Such criteria and provisions shall contain, at a minimum, the requirements of parental consent and Principal's approval for the granting of off-campus privileges.
+- A. All students leaving school prior to the end of the school day must sign out through the Attendance Office, permission from the parent/guardian must be obtained before the use of a school kiosk.
+Students are responsible for obtaining make up work.
+A zero will be placed in the gradebook until the work is made up, if not the zero remains. - B. No student shall be sent from the campus during school hours to perform errands or act as a messenger except with the knowledge and approval of the Principal, and then only for necessary and urgent school business. - C. No student shall be permitted to leave school, for the remainder of the day prior to dismissal, in the custody of a person other than the student's parents/guardian unless that person has the verified authorization (written or verbal) of one of the parents/guardians.